QuarkNerd/blog/tbarclay/_posts/2015-09-18-meteor-scroll.md

 ---
 author: tbarclay
-title: "Building a Jump Scroll Marketing Page with Meteor and OrionJS"
+title: Building a Jump Scroll Marketing Page with Meteor and OrionJS
-title-short: "Meteor and OrionJS"
+title-short: Meteor and OrionJS
 categories:
-  - HTML5
-  - Web
+  - Tech
 image: tbarclay/assets/featured/spluxr.jpg
 tags:
   - featured
+summary: >-
-summary: "Recently I needed to make a site for a personal project, and although I work on dynamic web apps for a living, I hadn't had to make a proper, honest-to-goodness website for years.
-There are plenty of well-known options out there for making sites quickly, like Wordpress and Squarespace, but why go for the quick option, I said to myself, when there's a learning opportunity to be had!"
+  Recently I needed to make a site for a personal project, and although I work on dynamic web apps for a living, I hadn't had to make a proper, honest-to-goodness website for years.
+There are plenty of well-known options out there for making sites quickly, like Wordpress and Squarespace, but why go for the quick option, I said to myself, when there's a learning opportunity to be had!
-summary-short: "This looks at building a jump-scroll website using Meteor and OrionJS"
+summary-short: This looks at building a jump-scroll website using Meteor and OrionJS
 layout: default_post
 ---